martin26/Diablo-II--Vanilla-Frosting/README.txt

   you should play on /players 8 so that you can get the maximum amount of item drops.
 - Essences for the Token of Absolution no longer drop.
 You will only have the 3 respecs provided by Akara.
 Use them wisely.

+New Cube Recipes:
+- Upgrade a rune by placing: 2x Rune -> Next Rune (up to Zod)
+- Downgrade a rune by placing: Rune + Antidote -> Previous Rune.
+- Make Item Ethereal: Non-ethereal destructible armor or weapon + Stamina Potion + Town Portal Scroll
+- Unsocket and Preserve Gems/Runes and Item: Any weapon or Armor + Hel Rune + Antidote + Town Portal Scroll

 **** Client Enhancements ****